bigtobster/pgn-extract-alt/README.md

 BlackElo
 EventDate
 ECO

-##Extension##
-Other than further modules, two considerable fundamental extensions are being considered:

-1. Dependency on an improved version of Chesspresso.
-This will involve creating a new Chesspresso repo (original source available), depending on that and then extending accordingly.
-This would mean the maintenance of a second project but would significantly enhance the potential for further PGN-Extract-Alt enhancements.

-2. Improving the concurrency model.
-This will be a particular issue with computationally intense modules.
-There are various concurrency models available (further details to be referenced).
-It would be useful to queue operations on data and then execute them in a concurrent fashion that tends towards optimal.

 ##Machine Correlation##
 PGN-Extract-Alt is packaged with Stockfish 7 which is an open-source, strong UCI-compliant chess engine.
 The full usage specification for Stockfish